Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * The only upgrades that you'll ever need to buy are the Soul Robber's.
 Pumpkin King Costume upgrades can be considered for safety.
 * For the Golden Pumpkins, some can be gotten while progressing through the chapter, while the ones in the shop or the Hidden Places will waste time.

+Below is a mini-guide on how to get through the chapters the fastest way possible.

 ***

 **Chapter 1 - Jack's Return**